See How Proposed HRA Expansion Regulations Would Impact You

 Health Reimbursement Arrangements (HRAs) are flexible options for you and your employees to save money when they have healthcare-related expenses.
 HRAs let you, as an employer, contribute tax-free dollars to an account for your employees, helping control healthcare expenses.
 That’s why HRA popularity is on the rise, with the number of HRAs expected to increase more than 50 percent from 2017 to 2020.

 Healthcare remains top of mind for politicians, too.
-Just last week, three federal government agencies released proposed regulations that, if finalized, would make these accounts more accessible and expand the ability of employees to spend their funds within the customizable plans.
-Here’s a quick breakdown.
+In October 2018, three federal government agencies released proposed regulations that, if finalized, would make these accounts more accessible and expand the ability of employees to spend their funds within the customizable plans.
+Keep reading for a breakdown of the proposal, and complete the form below to get your free Ultimate Guide to Benefits, which outlines HRAs and other benefits offerings in more detail.

 What are the proposed HRA changes?